MakerFaireOrlando/robotruckus.org/_battlebots/gruff.md

 team-photo: Gruff-Team-2021.jpg
 bot-photo: Gruff-bot-2021.jpg
 driver-photo: Gruff-Samuel-McAmis-2021
-participation: See Gruff competing in the Robot Ruckus heavyweight arena.
-Gruff will be on display and the team will be available for meet and greet at the Ruckus VIP Fundraiser!
+participation: Gruff will be on display and the team will be available for meet and greet at the Ruckus VIP Fundraiser!
 ---